juju/docs/src/en/commands.md

-   This command uploads a file from your local disk to the juju controller to be used as a resource for a service.
+   This command uploads a file from your local disk to the juju controller to be used as a resource for an application.